Hikes with benefits

 When I go on a hike, especially if I don't know the area well, I like to tag along with naturalists.
 Thanks to them, I've learned all kinds of interesting things.

-In the Porcupine Mountains Wilderness State Park on the Upper Peninsula, naturalist Bob Sprague knows just about everything there is to know about the park-he wrote the book on it, "Porcupine Mountains Companion."
+In the Porcupine Mountains Wilderness State Park on the Upper Peninsula, former naturalist Bob Sprague knows just about everything there is to know about the park — he wrote the book on it, "Porcupine Mountains Companion."
 So, when I was there one September, I went along on his Black Bear Habitat hike.

-Since we weren't likely to see bears, he showed us many signs of them -a rotten log ripped apart by a bear looking for grubs; claw marks on a red oak, where a bear was reaching for acorns; a clump of hair on the branch of a small red pine, where a bear had bitten off the top and others had rubbed, leaving their scents.
+Since we weren't likely to see bears, he showed us many signs of them — a rotten log ripped apart by a bear looking for grubs; claw marks on a red oak, where a bear was reaching for acorns; and a clump of fur on the branch of a small red pine, where a bear had bitten off the top and others had rubbed, leaving their scents.

 On the North Shore for the smelt run in mid-May, I went on a Superior Hiking Trail Association hike from the Knife River.
 Duluth naturalist Dave Benson went along, pointing out a beaver dam, a cluster of wild leeks, a broadwing hawk.
 He also showed us the round galls formed by insects on woody stems; now, whenever I see one, I think of him.